 - Close any open programs, including your browser.

 - Accept the license agreement

 - Un-check Additional installed languages.
-Make sure AVG Add-Ons is UN-checked.
+Make sure AVG Add-Ons is UN-checked (if it shows in the list).
 Next

-- When that is done, un-check I want to improve my security by participating ... (or leave it checked if you don't mind the program sending AVG anonymous information about threats it bumps into and security issues related to AVG in order for AVG to use this info to improve their program).
+- When that is done, UN-check I want to help AVG improve its products ... (or leave it checked if you don't mind the program sending AVG anonymous information about threats it bumps into and security issues related to AVG in order for AVG to use this info to improve their program).
 I leave this checked.
 Note: for some of you, your browser might open with a notice from AVG that they are sad to see that you uninstalled the Security Toolbar.
 Ignore this and close the browser.

 - Click on Restart Now

 - If your operating system asks if you want to restart now, yes, restart.